This blog post contains affiliate links, no extra cost to you, thank you for your support!

 So if you want to take some pretty photos without having to be in the hot sun, this cafe is a must to dine at.

-This cafe has a mix of local and western cuisine.
+This cafe in Malacca has a mix of local and western cuisine.

 It is situated a couple of shoplots away from Jonker Walk World Heritage Park which is convenient after walking the long and sunny street.